 Plane, S., Bazerman, C. & Rogers, P.M.
-(In Press).
+(2017).
 Writing Research from Multiple Perspectives, Paris, France: Centre de Recherche sur les Médiations and Fort Collins, Colorado: The WAC Clearinghouse.

 Zawacki, T. & Rogers, P.M (Eds.).
 (2011).
 Writing across the curriculum: A critical sourcebook.
 Boston: Bedford/St. Martin's.